typst-community/valkyrie/src/lib.typ

 ///
 /// - object (any): Object to validate against provided schema.
 Object *SHOULD* statisfy the schema
 ///   requirements.
 An error *MAY* be produced if not.
-/// - schema (schema): Schema against which `object` is validated. *MUST* be a valid valkyrie schema
+/// - schemas (schema): Schema against which `object` is validated. *MUST* be a valid valkyrie schema
 ///   type.
 /// - ctx (z-ctx): ctx passed to schema validator function, containing flags that *MAY* alter
 ///   behaviour.
 See @@z-ctx.